Meet our Governors

 Chair of Governors

 I am one of the Co-Opted Governors on the Governing Board at East Farleigh Primary School having started as a Parent Governor in 2015.
-I have a daughter at East Farleigh and am so immensely happy that she has been able to spend her formative years here.
+I had a daughter at East Farleigh and am so immensely happy that she was able to spend her formative years here

 In my professional life, I have been a Registered Nurse for people with Learning Disabilities for around 20 years.
 In my current role I am responsible for finding or developing specialist placements for people with complex needs associated with Learning Disabilities, Challenging Behaviour, Autism and Mental Health issues.
 I have also trained and worked as a Health Visitor during my career.
 I have extensive experience of supporting some of the most vulnerable people with complex needs to have the best care to maximise their potential and to have a good quality of life. a